DyogenIBENS/FishComparativeAtlas/README.md

 ## Usage

 All dependencies are listed in `envs/fish_atlas.yaml` and include mainly python 3.6, snakemake, ete3, matpotlib and seaborn.
-You can install the dependencies directly with conda, as explained below, or manually install the packages listed in `envs/fish_atlas.yaml` before running FishAtlas.
+You can install the dependencies directly with conda, as explained below, or manually install the packages listed in `envs/fish_atlas.yaml` before running FishComparativeAtlas.

-### FishAtlas on example data
+### FishComparativeAtlas on example data

 - Create the conda environment:
 ```